Media Ownership

 More info:

 The original rationale for these rules was to guarantee a multiplicity of voices and prevent concentrations of power.
-The argument for removing them now is that many of these rules are out of date and need to be reexamined in an environment where consumers have access to a multitude of information sources — newspapers, cable, TV, radio and the Internet.
-Coincidentally, big media companies argue that the rules are artificially constricting their ability to grow and serve their consumer base, and have thus damaged their capacity to compete in the free marketplace.
-The Internet poses a particular threat, they claim, as a new source of competition that has eaten into their advertising revenue and pulled away their customers.
+The argument for removing them now is that many of these rules are out of date and need to be reexamined in an environment where consumers have access to a multitude of information sources — newspapers, cable, TV, radio and the internet.
+Coincidentally, big media companies argue that the rules artificially constrict their ability to expand and serve their consumer base, and have thus damaged their capacity to compete in the free marketplace.
+They claim the internet poses a particular threat as a new source of competition which has eaten into their advertising revenue and peeled away customers.

 - Fall 2002: FCC Chairman Powell announces intention to wrap all separate media ownership proceedings (broadcast, cable, network, cross-ownership) into one “mega proceeding”